February 19, 2026

 Why does repeating yourself feel so frustrating to a customer?

 When a customer is transferred from an AI assistant to a human agent and has to re-explain the issue, something subtle but damaging happens.
-Trust erodes.
-Momentum is lost.
-The interaction feels fragmented.
+Trust is tarnished.
+Momentum gets lost.
+And the interaction feels fragmented.

 94% of consumers say it’s at least somewhat important that a human agent already knows the context when a handoff from AI occurs.
-For nearly 70%, it’s very or extremely important.
+For nearly 70%, it’s very important.

 That tells us something critical:

-Continuity isn’t a “nice to have.”
+Continuity isn't “nice to have.”
 It’s now a baseline expectation for care.

 More recently, many organizations have layered AI on top of these systems.
 The result can look impressive on the surface: faster responses, automated tasks, shorter handle times.